Once you’ve signed up you’ll be able to post your projects and look for prospective Virtual Service Providers (VPs).

 *We reserve the right to alter the network fee charge in cases of extreme BTC volatility.

-Once you’ve accepted a virtual employees bid, your Workspace (accessible from the project page) will be your virtual office space.
-This is where you will interact with your Virtual Employee, check up on progress, communicate, swap files and ultimately complete the project.
+Once you’ve accepted a Virtual Provider’s bid, your Workspace (accessible from the project page) will be your virtual office space.
+This is where you will interact with your Virtual Provider, check up on progress, communicate, swap files and ultimately complete the project.

 If you added Milestones to your project, you will be able to mark these off as they are reached.
 This helps to keep projects on track and keep tabs on what stage of completion the project is at.

-Your Virtual Employee can also send you project files in the workbench section.
+Your Virtual Provider can also send you project files in the workbench section.
 These can be locked by you so that no further edits can be made until you unlock them.

 Once a project has been completed and you’re happy with the outcome, click on the ‘Finish/’Complete’ button.
-This completes the project and pays the Virtual Employee.
+This completes the project and pays the Virtual Provider.

 If you decide to cancel the project, click on the “Close” / “Cancel” button.
 The dispute will then have to be resolved by Jobvir.
 You will need to provide a reason and breakdown for the cancellation (See ‘Disputes’ below).

-Once completed, you will be able to rate and review your VE.
-This is an important part of the process as it contributes to the VE’s work profile as well as your own as an employer.
-The VE will get the same opportunity to rate you.
+Once completed, you will be able to rate and review your VP.
+This is an important part of the process as it contributes to the VP’s work profile as well as your own as an employer.
+The VP will get the same opportunity to rate you.

 Viewing your projects: